Local-global principle and integral Tate conjecture for certain varieties: Preliminaries

-\begin{defn} Let $X$ be a smooth projective variety of dimension $n$ defined over an algebraically closed field.
-Given an abelian group $A$ that is one of $\ZZ/n\ZZ, \ZZ_\ell, \ZZ, \QQ$, or $\QQ_\ell$, we simply write $H^k(X, A)$ as either the \'etale cohomology with coefficient $A$ or the singular cohomology with coefficient $A$ (if $X$ is a complex variety), we have the following closely related filtrations on the cohomolgy $H^k(X, A)$. \begin{enumerate} \item The coniveau filtration:
+This section studies several different notions of filtrations on the cohomology of a variety introduced by Benoist-Ottem and Voisin in \cite{BO_Coniveau, VoisinConiveau}. \begin{conv} We use the following conventions for cohomology and homology in this section.
+Let $X$ be a smooth projective variety of dimension $d$ defined over an algebraically closed field $k$.
+Given an abelian group $A$ that is one of $\ZZ/m, \ZZ_\ell, \ZZ, \QQ, \QQ_\ell$, where $m$ is a positive integer, $\ell$ a prime number, both of which are relatively prime to the characteristic of $k$, we simply write $H^k(X, A)$ as the \'etale cohomology with coefficient $A$ (resp. the singular cohomology with coefficient $A$, if $X$ is a complex variety), and $H_i(*, A)$ as the \'etale Borel-Moore homology (resp. singular Borel-Moore homology). \end{conv} \begin{defn} With conventions as in Convention \ref{conv}, we define the following filtrations on the cohomology $H^k(X, A)$. \begin{enumerate} \item The coniveau filtration $\{N^*H^k(X, A)\}$ with